 A great place to work where everyone can fulfil their potential

-We protect the safety of our colleagues and customers, and promote our colleagues’ wellbeing.
+We are committed to protecting the safety of our colleagues, customers and clients, and promoting colleague wellbeing.

-We are committed to promoting a diverse inclusive culture, and respecting human rights across our business and supply chain.
+We are committed to respecting the human rights of people across our business operations and supply chains.

 Listening, engaging and acting